Dun & Bradstreet (NYSE:DNB) Issues FY22 Earnings Guidance

 Analyst Ratings Changes

-DNB has been the subject of several research analyst reports.
-Wells Fargo & Company initiated coverage on Dun & Bradstreet in a report on Wednesday, July 13th.
-They issued an overweight rating and a $21.00 price objective for the company.
-Deutsche Bank Aktiengesellschaft lowered their target price on Dun & Bradstreet from $20.00 to $18.00 in a report on Friday, July 29th.
-Royal Bank of Canada lowered Dun & Bradstreet from an outperform rating to a sector perform rating and upped their target price for the company from $16.00 to $18.00 in a report on Monday, June 6th.
-Credit Suisse Group lowered their target price on Dun & Bradstreet from $30.00 to $23.00 and set an outperform rating for the company in a report on Tuesday, May 10th.
-Finally, Bank of America raised Dun & Bradstreet from an underperform rating to a neutral rating and upped their target price for the company from $16.00 to $17.00 in a report on Wednesday, July 6th.
-Six research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
-According to MarketBeat, the stock currently has an average rating of Hold and a consensus target price of $20.33.
+Several brokerages have weighed in on DNB.
+Deutsche Bank Aktiengesellschaft decreased their price objective on shares of Dun & Bradstreet from $20.00 to $18.00 in a report on Friday, July 29th.
+Wells Fargo & Company started coverage on shares of Dun & Bradstreet in a report on Wednesday, July 13th.
+They issued an overweight rating and a $21.00 price target for the company.
+Barclays decreased their price target on shares of Dun & Bradstreet from $18.00 to $17.00 and set an equal weight rating for the company in a report on Friday, July 1st.
+Credit Suisse Group decreased their price target on shares of Dun & Bradstreet from $30.00 to $23.00 and set an outperform rating for the company in a report on Tuesday, May 10th.
+Finally, Bank of America raised shares of Dun & Bradstreet from an underperform rating to a neutral rating and lifted their price target for the company from $16.00 to $17.00 in a report on Wednesday, July 6th.
+Six equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
+According to MarketBeat, the company presently has a consensus rating of Hold and an average target price of $20.33.

 Institutional Trading of Dun & Bradstreet